 Now how does this benefit menopausal women?
 Women in menopause need more necessary nutrients as they get older, to help maintain their bodies.
 Things like Vitamin D, magnesium, zinc, Vitamin C, and many more need to be extracted from your food sources to help your body create new cells to help maintain things like muscle mass and bone density, which can be affected during the menopausal transition.

-Can Help Improve Menopausal Symptoms
+May Help Improve Menopausal Symptoms

 Fiber’s impact on the speed of digestion also helps your body extract nutrients that can help relieve your menopausal symptoms.
 Take insomnia as an example.
 If you suffer from insomnia regularly and you try to eat sleepy foods or take pills designed to help you sleep, your body may be having a hard time absorbing those substances, which can delay the effects.